“Who Himself bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness—by whose stripes you were healed.”

 Some translate this word “to die,” but this is inexact.
 Literally, it means “having become off with respect to sins.”
 This means that Jesus disconnected us from our sins.
 This disconnection is the believer’s attitude toward sin because of what it took to pay for sin – the death of Jesus on the cross.

-“Died” means having become off with respect to sins.
-This speaks of the action of God in breaking the power of the sinful nature.
+Therefore, “died” connotes having become off with respect to sins.
+This speaks of the action of God in breaking the power of sinful nature.
 We need not be slaves to sin.
-The classical Greek renders this word “depart.”
+Classical Greek renders this word “depart.”
 We have ceased from sins positionally (cf. Rom 6:1-23, esp. vv.
 2, 10f).
 Christ died for all our sins.
-This is the action of God in breaking the sin capacity’s power when we place faith in Christ.
+This is God’s action in breaking the sin capacity’s power when we place faith in Christ.
 From now on, we do not need to be a slave to sin (Rom 6:10).

 God broke off the power of the sin capacity at the point of faith in Christ’s work on the cross.
 This means that sin does not have to control us.
 He forgives us of our sins when we confess them.
 Since our sins have already been judged when Jesus hung on the cross, the Father is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
 There is a disconnection from sin.
 There we can live unto righteousness.
 So God identifies us with Christ as he hung upon the cross.